 What is StatTag?

 StatTag is an open source, free plug-in that integrates document preparation in Microsoft Word with statistical code, results and data.
-Using StatTag gives you the ability to embed statistical output in Microsoft Word documents, and edit R, SAS, or Stata code from within a Word document.
+Using StatTag gives you the ability to embed statistical output in Microsoft Word documents, and edit R, R Markdown, SAS, Stata or Python code from within a Word document.